A-Vishnupriya/Ajio-Shopping/README.md

 Challenges Faced:
 merging of codes was one of the challenges.
 Also we were working remotely so sometimes it was challenging to match the time.

-Thanks to all the team members, who supported in this project.

-This is a brief summary of my project.
-We have learnt so many things during the completion of the project.
-We learnt how to coordinate with team members and respect each-others time.